 1. Panelists shall be independent and impartial.

-2. Panelists shall uphold the integrity and fairness of the arbitration processes.
+2. Panelists shall uphold the integrity and fairness of the dispute resolution processes.

-3. Panelists shall treat each party to an administrative proceeding with dignity and respect.
+3. Panelists shall treat each party to a dispute with dignity and respect.

-4. Panelists shall satisfy him/herself that he/she is qualified to undertake and complete an appointment in a professional manner.
+4. Panelists shall satisfy themselves that they are qualified to undertake and complete an appointment in a professional manner.

 5. Panelists shall disclose any interest or relationship likely to affect impartiality or which might create an appearance of partiality or bias.

 6. Panelists should not communicate with the parties directly.